 1) Photo Quality

 DSLR cameras give ultimate photo quality.
 At any comparative megapixel resolution, a photograph taken on a DSLR almost always turns out better than one taken on a compact digital camera.
-DSLRs have very high resolution, color depth, dynamic range etc when you compare them with a normal point and shoot.
+DSLRs have very high resolution, color depth, dynamic range, etc when you compare them with a normal point and shoot.
 The photos look rich in color and contrast when taken on a DSLR.

 2) Better Auto Focus and Fast, Precise Manual Focus

 Point and shoot cameras often fail to focus properly or takes a lot of time to set the focus right on the subject.
-In case of shooting birds, the subject may fly even before your camera is able to set the right focus.
+In the case of shooting birds, the subject may fly even before your camera is able to set the right focus.
 DSLR set focus very quickly and are spot on.
 You can even override manual focusing and go all manual and set the focus quickly while rotating the focus ring on the lens barrel.
 This enables quick control over focus.
-Also autofocus points are much higher in number compared to small point and shoot.
-This effectively means that in autofocus mode the DSLR have better chances of having right focus.
+Also, autofocus points are much higher in number compared to small point and shoot.
+This effectively means that in autofocus mode the DSLR has better chances of having the right focus.

 3) Lens Versatility

 The lens on a point and shoot is a fixed type lens.
 You can not change the lens of a point and shoot to get a dedicated lens for a specific type of photography.
 On a DSLR you may use a different types of lenses for a different purposes and they all will give different kinds of images.
 A dedicated macro lens can give you 1:1 magnification and produces life-size images with amazing details.